ftsrg-bta/lab-ethereum/guide/guide.md

 ### State variables

-The example above defines two state variables.
+The Wallet example defines two state variables.
 - `transactions` is an unsigned integer (`uint`), storing the number of transactions in the current wallet.
 - `balances` is a _mapping_ from addresses to integers, storing the balance of each user.
 Mappings work similarly to maps in Java/C++ or dictionaries in C#/Python.